 Can I delegate it?

 If you can’t automate it, it’s possible that you can get someone else to complete it for you.
-Perhaps it requires judgement, but, not necessarily your judgement.
+Perhaps it requires judgment, but, not necessarily your judgment.
 Unless it’s the core of what you do, it’s likely better to delegate a task to someone else than it is to complete it yourself.

 #1 and #3 are easy to implement.
 It simply takes a decision.
 Unfortunately, #2 requires action.
 You must set up the system, process or tool that automates the task.
 Unfortunately, if you’re like me, you don’t spend the necessary time to actually implement automation.